| Title: | Generalized Additive Latent and Mixed Models |

 Number of trials, if applicable.

-Response variable.
-For domain 1 a real number, for domain 2 a binomially distributed variable based on a single trial, for domain 3 a real number.
+Matrix with two columns.
+The first column is the response variable: for domain 1 a real number, for domain 2 a binomially distributed variable based on a single trial, for domain 3 a real number.
+The second column equals 1 if the response is conditionally Gaussian and 2 if the response is conditionally binomial.

 Wood SN (2017).
 Generalized Additive Models: An Introduction with R, 2 edition.
 Chapman and Hall/CRC.